 Your vehicle was factory-filled with a 50/50 engine coolant and water concentration.
 If the concentration of coolant falls below 40% or above 60%, the engine parts could become damaged or not work properly.
-A 50/50 mixture of coolant and water provides the following:
+A 50-50 mixture of coolant and water provides the following:

-- freeze protection down to -36° C (-34° F). - boiling protection up to 129° C (265° F). - protection against rust and other forms of corrosion. - enables calibrated gages to function properly.
+• Freeze protection down to -36° C (-34° F).

+- Boiling protection up to 129° C (265° F). - Protection against rust and other forms of corrosion. - Enables calibrated gauges to work properly.